Lpasquer/PDLProject/README.md

 ## Context

-This project main goal is to improve the work of the previous team that worked on it.
+This project is to improve the work of the previous team that worked on it.
 A new vision on the subject and the code will generate added value and will improve the software.
+We will then code a new extractor in python or javascript, which will allow us to prepare ourselves to become real software engineers.

 ## Softwares